corrode/corrode.github.io/content/blog/compile-time-invariants.md

 ## Conclusion

-In this post, we saw how the type system can be used to enforce invariants at compile-time.
-Rust has great support for type-driven design, which can help you write more robust and idiomatic code.
+Rust has great support for type-driven design, which can guide you towards robust and idiomatic code to enforce invariants at compile-time.

 Always be on the lookout for ways to let the type-system guide you towards stronger abstractions.